Pressure in Physics: Definition and Meaning

 The pressure on people

-In the context of health, pressure commonly refers to blood pressure, which is the force exerted by the blood against the walls of the arteries as the heart beats and relaxes.
+In the context of health, pressure commonly refers to blood pressure, which is the force exerted by blood against the walls of the arteries as the heart beats and relaxes.
 Blood pressure is expressed by two values: systolic pressure and diastolic pressure.

 Author: